 - Hydrogeology: GSP requirements include extensive technical information used to characterize the geologic setting and develop historical and future water budgets in groundwater basins.
 Sustainable management criteria will be determined using available hydrologic data.

 - Planning: GSPs may have substantial effects on long-term land use planning because of the water-land-use nexus.

-- Stakeholder Engagement: Stakeholder engagement is required by SGMA and is fundamental for GSP success.
+- Stakeholder Engagement: Stakeholder engagement is required by SGMA and is fundamental for groundwater sustainability plan success.
 This includes public notification and participation, representation of beneficial uses and users, and active participation of diverse groups of interested parties.

 - Biology: During GSP development, GSAs must consider and describe impacts to Groundwater Dependent Ecosystems (GDEs) due to groundwater extraction.

-- Data Management: Each GSA will need a data management system to store and report data used to develop the GSP and to monitor the groundwater basin.
+- Data Management: Each GSA will need a data management system to store and report data used to develop the groundwater sustainability plan and to monitor the groundwater basin.

 - Engineering and California Environmental Quality Act (CEQA) In many basins, it is possible that new infrastructure projects will be needed to meet long-term water supply reliability and sustainability goals.
 Those projects would require both engineering planning and design as well as environmental review and permitting.

-Dudek is leading the development of groundwater sustainability plans for Fox Canyon Groundwater Management Agency in Ventura County and for the County of San Diego and Borrego Valley Water District joint effort.
-Dudek has also assisted in GSA formation, basin boundary modification, and basin repriortization for the Santa Barbara County Water Agency, Montecito Water District, and Borrego Valley Water District.
+Dudek led the development of groundwater sustainability plans for Fox Canyon Groundwater Management Agency in Ventura County and for the County of San Diego and Borrego Valley Water District joint effort.
+Dudek has also assisted in GSA formation, basin boundary modification, and basin reprioritization for the Santa Barbara County Water Agency, Montecito Water District, and Borrego Valley Water District.

 More information on SGMA is available on the California Department of Water Resources site.